hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/bcbio_nextgen.md

 To run `bcbio` we call the same python script that we used for creating the config file `bcbio_nextgen.py` but we add different parameters:

 * `../config/mov10_project.yaml`: specify path to config file relative to the `work` directory
-* `-n 64`: total number of cores to use on the cluster during processing
+* `-n 12`: total number of cores to use on the cluster during processing
 * `-t ipython`: use python for parallel execution
-* `-s lsf`: type of scheduler
+* `-s slurm`: type of scheduler
-* `-q mcore`: queue to submit jobs to
+* `-q medium`: queue/partition to submit jobs to
-* `-r mincores=2` and `-r minconcores=2`: these are parameters specifically used when using the `mcore` because two cores is the minimum requirement for the queue.
-The former specifies the minimum number of cores to batch together for parallel single core processes.
-The latter is the minimum number of cores to use for the controller process.
 * `--retries 3`: number of times to retry a job on failure
-* `--timeout 380`: numbers of minutes to wait for a cluster to start up before timing out
+* `--timeout 300`: numbers of minutes to wait for a cluster to start up before timing out
-* `-rW=72:00`: specifies resource options to pass along to the underlying queue scheduler
+* `-r t=0-100:00`: specifies resource options to pass along to the underlying queue scheduler

 The job can take on the range of hours to days depending on the size of your dataset, and so rather than running interactively we will create a job submission script.

 Open up a script file using `vim` and create your job script:

-	$ vim submit_bcbio.lsf
+	$ vim submit_bcbio.sbatch

 ```
 #!/bin/sh

-	#BSUB -q priority
+#SBATCH -p priority
-	#BSUB -J bcbio_mov10
+#SBATCH --job-name bcbio_mov10
-	#BSUB -n 1
+#SBATCH -c 1
-	#BSUB -W 3:00
-	#BUSB -R “rusage[mem=10000]”
+#SBATCH -t 0-3:00
+#SBATCH --mem 10G
-	#BSUB -e mov10_project.err
+#SBATCH -e mov10_project.err
+#SBATCH -o mov10_project.out

-	bcbio_nextgen.py ../config/mov10_project.yaml -n 64 -t ipython -s lsf -q mcore -r mincores=2 -r minconcores=2 '-rW=72:00' --retries 3 --timeout 380
+/n/app/bcbio/dev/anaconda/bin/bcbio_nextgen.py ../config/mov10_project.yaml -n 12 -t ipython -s slurm -q medium -r t=0-100:00  --timeout 300 --retries 3
 ```

 Once you are done, save and close.
 From within the `work` directory you can now submit the job:

-	$ bsub < submit_bcbio.lsf
+	$ sbatch submit_bcbio.sbatch

-Use `bjobs` to see the status of your job. *How many jobs do you see?*
+Use `sacct` to see the status of your job. *How many jobs do you see?*

 ## `bcbio`: Output